719 12th Street

 1922 Lawrenceville Furniture Co was located in this building selling leather goods (suitcases) as well as stoves and ranges.
 Herschel Ross was the treasurer of this company. ( From 1917-1927 Illinois Representative and two times Senator Lyman Emmons owned an interest in the furniture business.)

-1920 Lyman W. Emmons ended his furniture business with a two-week sale to thank his customers for their patronage.
+1920 Lyman W. Emmons ended his furniture business with a two-week sale in the spring to thank his customers for their patronage.
 This decision was made after being told that a surgical operation was necessary and Emmons could not work as hard as he had been doing.
 Emmons would remain in the same location and continue selling musical instruments and records until June, 1920, when he rented the Gee building on State Street formerly occupied by the Grand Shoe Store and moved his stock of musical instruments to the new location.
 Otto P. Helmekamp, with his brother Will Helmekamp and George Mendenhall of the Bicknell Indiana Hardware and Furniture Company and the Sullivan Hardware and Furniture Company, purchased the remaining stock of house furnishings belonging to Emmons.
 Otto had been with Standard Oil in Lawrenceville for ten years before taking over the management of the business in Lawrenceville.

 19??
 Halden and L.L.
 Gooch Brothers operated a dry goods business with clothing for the family and household furnishings sometime later after the Couch Brothers closed their store.